Louis of Granada: Biography

 In 1539, at the age of 35, he wrote a small tract on the method of prayer for a student who had written to him for advice.
 This tract developed into his first book, The Book of Prayer and Meditation, published in 1554.
 The unexpected success of the book led him to dedicate himself to writing on spiritual themes for all.
 He led a life of an ascetic, his cell being poor and having few possessions.
 He wrote for 35 years, producing 49 works.
+All money that he earned from his writings went to the poor.

 Louis died at the age of 84 at Lisbon, Portugal.

 Works

 Luis de Granada produced in total 45 works, in Spanish, Latin and Portuguese, comprising original works, as well as translations of others' works and revisions and additions to his own previously published works.
 Among the works authored by him are: